Mieczysław Wolfke

 Mieczysław Wolfke (29 May 1883 – 4 May 1947) was a Polish physicist, professor at the Warsaw University of Technology, the forerunner of holography and television.
 He discovered the method of solidification of helium as well as two types of liquid helium.
-He was a Masonic Grand Master of the National Grand Lodge of Poland from 1931–1934.
-He served as president of the Polish Physical Society between 1930–1934.
+He was a Masonic Grand Master of the National Grand Lodge of Poland from 1931 to 1934.
+He served as president of the Polish Physical Society between 1930 and 1934.

 Biography

 Mieczysław Władysław Wolfke was born on 29 May 1883 in Łask near Łódź.
 His father, Karol Juliusz Wolfke, was a road engineer.

 In 1892 Mieczysław and his parents moved to Częstochowa where his father became a district roadside engineer.
 At the age of 12, Wolfke wrote a dissertation about interplanetary travelling (especially to the Moon).
 It contained the theory of spaceships driven by the jet force.
 He also presented scientific hypotheses supported by mathematical models.

 In Częstochowa Mieczysław completed five years of the gymnasium for boys.
 Then he continued his education in Realschule in Sosnowiec which he graduated in 1902.
 At the age of 17, Wolfke developed a device which he called "telektroskop" (telectrosope).
 This invention was used to send images at a distance via electromagnetic waves.
 It was a prototype of television and Wolfke patented it in Russia and Germany.
 This patent received appreciation at the exhibition of the Polytechnic Society in Lviv in 1902 and gave him recognition in the world.

 In 1902 Mieczysław Wolfke moved to Leodium, Belgium to start studying at the university.
 Because of the low standard of laboratories and inadequate equipment, he went to Sorbonne in Paris.
 In Paris he got acquainted with ideas of Freemasonry.
 In 1907 he failed the bachelor's exam and moved to Wroclaw (at that time Germany).
-He entered the University of Breslau and in 1910 he passed with the doctorate of Philosophy (PhD) for his dissertation on the ability of resolution of optical systems on the example of microscope.
+He entered the University of Breslau and in 1910 he passed with the doctorate of philosophy (PhD) for his dissertation on the ability of resolution of optical systems on the example of microscope.
 Professor Otto Lummer was his supervisor.
 After the annulment of his first marriage, in March 1912 he married Agnes Erica Ritzmann.